sujith3g/crosswalk-for-meteor/README.md

 Crosswalk-for-meteor
 =====================

 A documentation on how to build android app from meteor using `crosswalk-11.40.277.1-arm`.
-This steps I found fromhere [here](http://pt.stackoverflow.com/questions/53282/plugin-de-splashcreen-cordova-e-%C3%ADcones-n%C3%A3o-funcionam-no-crosswalk).
-Here we will be replacing the `src/org/apache/cordova/CordovaWebView.java` file.
+This steps I found from [here](http://pt.stackoverflow.com/questions/53282/plugin-de-splashcreen-cordova-e-%C3%ADcones-n%C3%A3o-funcionam-no-crosswalk).
+In which we will be replacing the `src/org/apache/cordova/CordovaWebView.java` file.
 Steps for building apk
 ----------------------